BNP leader Nick Griffin wins court contempt battle

-Confirming that he would seek to recover the legal costs of the case from the watchdog, he added that the BNP "welcome good people of all races".'No difference'
+Confirming that he would seek to recover the legal costs of the case from the watchdog, he added that the BNP "welcome good people of all races".

 The watchdog said it did not alter the fact that the party had been forced to change its membership rules and that it had only fully complied with previous judgment in recent months as a result of the latest court action.

 "Today's judgment makes no difference to the substance of our action against the BNP," the Commission's John Wadham said.